• Skip to primary navigation

 Instructions

-1. Place pitted dates in a small bowl.
+1. Prep Dates: place pitted dates in a small bowl.
 Boil a pot of water and pour over dates, covering them so that they are fully submerged in water.
-Soak dates for 5 minutes.
+Soak the dates for 5 minutes.

-2. Drain the water from the dates and place them in the food processor, along with the almond butter, molasses, ginger, cinnamon, nutmeg and salt.
+2. Make the Fillings: drain the water from the dates and place them in the food processor, along with the almond butter, and molasses.
 Blend, stopping to scrape the sides a few times.

-4. Roll the dough into balls about 1 tablespoon in size.
-Place the rolled balls on a flat surface such as a small baking sheet or plate.
+4. Roll the mixture into balls about 1 tablespoon in size.
+Place the fillings on a parchment-lined baking sheet or plate.

-5. Freeze the truffles for at least 20 minutes to harden.
+5. Freeze Fillings: Place the truffle fillings in the freezer and freeze for at least 30 minutes to harden.

-7. Remove the balls from the freezer and dip, one at a time, into the melted chocolate.
-Place the dipped balls on a piece of parchment paper.
+7. Remove the fillings from the freezer and dip them, one at a time, into the melted chocolate.
+Place the truffles back on the parchment-lined baking sheet to set.

-8. Drizzle leftover chocolate on the dipped truffles and add a pinch of flaked sea salt.
+8. Decorate: drizzle leftover chocolate on the dipped truffles and add a pinch of flaked sea salt.

 Notes